Dropping Standardized Testing for Admissions Trades Off Information and Access: Introduction

 \end{description}

-\parbold{Contributions.} Given these effects, we study: \textit{Under what settings of informativeness and disparate access should standardized testing be dropped from admissions, if a college values both diversity and academic merit?} Our technical contributions are as follows.
+\parbold{Contributions.} Given these effects, we study: \textit{Under what settings of informativeness and disparate access should standardized testing be dropped, if a college values both diversity and academic merit?
+Furthermore, what is the effect on these metrics when students can overcome disparate application costs, i.e., when students are strategic and schools may differ in their testing requirements?} To the best of our knowledge, our paper is the first theoretical study examining the impact of eliminating testing requirements in college admissions.

+Modeling-wise, we introduce a Bayesian model that extends the classic statistical discrimination theory by \cite{phelps1972statistical} to include {multiple} application components, access assymetries to some feature and potentially strategic student behavior and multiple schools (see Section~\ref{sec:related} for a more detailed comparison).
+Our multi-feature model allows us to study the \textit{design} of the information structure used in a selection process, and provide a testable framework for reasoning about how the new feature would interact with the current set of features, including when applicants can make strategic decisions.
+More broadly, we thus believe that our work provides a useful conceptual framework of independent interest, for studying emerging problems in fair decision-making and public policy.

-\begin{enumerate}[leftmargin=13pt, topsep=1pt, itemsep=-2pt] \item {We introduce a Bayesian model with \textit{multiple} application components that allows us to study the \textit{design} of the information structure used in the application process.
-We formalize a trade-off between informativeness and access, two basic arguments in favor of and against the inclusion of a given feature, and show how the set of features required influences the academic merit and diversity through these two competing effects. {Our main technical insight shows that differences in the total \textit{variance} of features lead to information disparities across groups: even though the school manages to correct for the existing mean bias in the features of different groups, it is generally impossible to correct for variance.}
+From a technical perspective, we formalize a trade-off between informativeness and access, two basic arguments in favor of and against the inclusion of a given feature, and show how the set of features required influences the admitted class's academic merit and diversity, through these competing effects. {Our main technical insight shows that differences in the total \textit{variance} of features lead to information disparities across groups: even though the school manages to correct for the existing mean bias in the features of different groups, it is generally impossible to correct for variance---this variance effect is thus central when considering the set of features to use.} We characterize the settings where dropping test scores introduces a trade-off between diversity and academic merit and where it simultaneously improves or worsens all objectives.

-Our model leverages the statistical discrimination framework developed in \citet{phelps1972statistical} and \citet{arrow1971theory},} {which we extend by considering multiple features and access disparities}.
-Within this framework, we define two fairness notions: \textit{diversity} and \textit{individual fairness}.
-The former captures disparities at a group level.
-The latter quantifies disparities in individual opportunities, by measuring the difference in the admissions probability between two individuals of equal skill but different demographic characteristics.

-\item We provide a testable framework for evaluating the different trade-offs that arise in these decisions.
-Using application and transcript data from the University of Texas at Austin, we demonstrate how an admissions committee could measure the trade-off in practice to better decide whether to drop their test scores requirement.
-We show that there exist practical settings both in which dropping testing worsens or improves all metrics.